Last Updated: January 2024

 14. Changes in Data Protection Laws

-If a new Data Protection Law becomes effective and is applicable to Samsara, Samsara and Customer will take all reasonable steps required by such Data Protection Law to ensure the parties’ ability to comply with its obligations under applicable law and ensure Samsara’s compliance with all Data Protection Laws applicable to Samsara.
+If a new Data Protection Law becomes effective and is applicable to Samsara, Samsara and Customer will take all reasonable steps required by such Data Protection Law to ensure the parties’ ability to comply with their respective obligations under applicable Data Protection Laws.

 Standard Contractual Clauses